IPv6 Adoption: Where Are We? 2024 Updated

 Multiple regions globally do not show notable advances towards IPv6 deployment.
 This list involves many African countries.
 For example, Nigeria, Morocco, Libya, Sudan and many other countries in the continent are not even close to 1% readiness.

 We can observe similar tendencies in the Caribbean region.
-For example, Haiti has only a 0.05% adoption rate and Cuba – 0.3%.
+For example, Cuba has only a 0.44% adoption rate.
 Of course, Cuba has widespread connectivity restrictions, and it is unlikely that we will witness notable changes in IPv6 deployment soon.

-Nonetheless, according to Google’s IPv6 adoption statistics, on a global scale, the availability of IPv6 has not surpassed 40% in early 2022. Šimėnas claims that small population countries and small networks find the switch to IPv6 less relevant, at least for now.
+Nonetheless, according to Google’s IPv6 adoption statistics, on a global scale, the availability of IPv6 has surpassed 44.33% as of May, 2024.
+Norkė claims that small population countries and small networks find the switch to IPv6 less relevant, at least for now.

 These countries cannot finance new technologies required to switch to IPv6 fully.
 Moreover, some countries do not have significant internet populations to drive the migration to IPv6.
 So, even though IPv6 deployment is growing, we are still far from wide-scale adoption.

-IPv6 connectivity among Google users statistics (data by Google)
+IPv6 connectivity among Google users statistics (data by Google, May 2024)

 What’s next for IPv6 and IPv4?